-Netflix warns users that their account will be deleted in case they fall prey to the new scam!
+Netflix warns users that their account will be deleted in case they fall prey to the new scam in Australia!

 There is a new scam in the air in which Netflix users are receiving emails and text messages, and they are asked to provide their Netflix account credentials and their payment detail.
 The user may receive a message or an email stating that their “monthly payment was unsuccessful and they need to re-enter their banking details”.